The statue of Christ opens its arms to Lisbon

 The 28-meter (90ft) statue of Christ stands on a 75-meter(246ft)-tall pedestal, and is reached by an elevator.
 After enjoying the view, the devout pass by the chapel on the ground level.

 The monument was visited by Pope Benedict XVI on its 50th anniversary, and to better welcome its growing number of visitors, its surroundings have been landscaped.
 There are benches to sit and enjoy the views, and new sculptures have been added to the site.
 A tall cross placed to look like it’s about to rise from the ground, was brought from Fátima.

 How to Get to Cristo Rei

 To get to Cristo Rei, you have to take the commuter ferry that departs from Cais do Sodré Station in central Lisbon.
-It crosses the river to Cacilhas in just 8 minutes, and that’s where you may hop on bus 101, which terminates by the entrance to the monument.
+It crosses the river in just 8 minutes to Cacilhas, and that’s where you may hop on bus 101, which terminates by the entrance to the monument.
 For complete details, see the guide to getting to Cristo Rei by ferry and bus 101.